codersvd/patternsJs/README.md

 # patternsJs

-To start for test You need to use the command
+To start the test You need to use the command

 `nodemone singlton.js`